timgaleckas/hierarchical_config/README.markdown

 ## Configuration

 By default, it will look at config directory of your project and transfer most of your .yml files (it ignores database ones).
 However, you have full control over where it needs to look and what it needs to convert.
+Here is a set of environment flags you could use:

+ * `AUTOCONFIG_ROOT` - allows setting of the application root.
+By default it will try to use APP_ROOT, rails root (if rails app) or base directory.
+ * `AUTOCONFIG_PATERN` - used to construct a path to your configuration files.
+By default it is set to config/*.yml
+ * `AUTOCONFIG_PATH` - allows setting a path to your configuration files.
+If set autoconfig will ignore patern and root, otherwise it look at root and patern to get path to your files.
+ * `AUTOCONFIG_ENV` - allows setting environment in which autoconfig runs, by default it will try to use APP_ENV, Rails.env(if rails app) or development (in that order)
+ * `AUTOCONFIG_IGNORE` - when set it will not create configs for files in the ignore.
+When not set it will just ignore database.yml.
+Takes a whitespace separated list.
+Ex: 'cucumber cache'